 Napoleon is known for several unique features.
 The most noticeable is their ‘Wave’ pattern cooking grates.
 This line is loaded with lights, including internal halogen lights, a fully lit control panel that adapts to your cooking, a projected logo that shows up on your patio in the dark, and even a light inside the cabinet.
 They also have a superior side burner that can be used for heating a pot or searing a steak.

-- Infrared Side Mounted Sear Burner with Two-Position Stainless Steel Cooking Grate
+- Infrared Side Mounted Sear Station Burner with Two-Position Stainless Steel Cooking Grate

-- Combination Cutting Board and Ice Bucket Mounted in the Opposite Side Table
+- Combination Cutting Board and Ice Bucket Mounted on the Opposite Side Table

 - Full Rotisserie System with Infrared Rear-Mounted Sear Burner